ArashRabbani/ArashRabbani/README.md

 ![Banner](https://github.com/ArashRabbani/ArashRabbani/blob/main/bk.gif)

-Hi there! this is Arash.
+Hi there!
+This is Arash.
 I am an assistant professor at the University of Leeds, School of Computing.
 I write codes in Image Segmentation and Machine Learning for Porous Material or Cardiovascular applications.
 I am leading [DataFlowLab](https://dataflowlab.org) an interdisciplinary research group that tackles real-world problems of micro-scale fluid/solid interactions by harnessing the power of data-driven methods.

 ### Github Stats